Orientation and Advisement

 Certificates are a separate credential and can be earned independently or in conjunction with a student's degree.
 The University of Oklahoma offers both undergraduate and graduate certificates.
 An undergraduate certificate represents a focused program of study on a specific topic that may be related or unrelated to the student's major.
 A graduate certificate represents completion of a set of courses that provides mastery of a specific area of knowledge and indicates an advanced, focused inquiry into an area of study.

-See the Academic Majors page for an alphabetical list of majors, minors, and certificates offered at OU.
+See the Certificates page for an alphabetical list of both undergraduate and graduate certificates offered at OU.

 Preparing for Graduate and Professional Studies